 I was fortunate to finally bicycle the Four Freedoms Trail in Madison Florida on 3-14-12.
+While this is not a highly well known and promoted trail, make no mistake it is one of the best in the state.
 The Four Freedoms Trail in Madison County is 12 miles long, and was constructed as a joint effort between the County, Suwannee River Water Management District, the Office of Greenways and Trails, and the Florida Department of Transportation.
 As a result, the trail was created without using any of Madison County’s ad valorem tax dollars.

 This recreational trail extends north from the city limits of Madison to the Withlacoochee River at the Florida-Georgia border.
 Much or all of the Four Freedoms Trail is a former abandoned railroad corridor.
 The Valdosta Southern Railway, chartered in 1896, opened its 28-mile line from Valdosta to Madison Florida in 1901.
 The Georgia-Florida Railway was organized in 1906.
 In 1954, the new Valdosta Southern Railroad began operating the former Georgia & Florida line between Valdosta Georgia and Madison Florida.
 The tracks from Clyattville to Madison were abandoned in 1972.
 In 1992 the line was sold to Rail Management Corporation, which established the Valdosta Railway to operate it.
 In 2005, Rail Management sold all of its assets, including the Valdosta Railway.
 Here people can enjoy biking, walking, and horseback riding (beside the trail).
 There are also covered rest shelters along the way.
 No water is provided here so bring plenty.
 The locals in Madison all know what a special trail this is.